gtam98/Weekly-Challenges/README.md

 # Weekly-Challenges
-Testcases,HInts and Solutions of Weekly Challenges would be posted over here
+Testcases,Hints and Solutions of Weekly Challenges would be posted over here